-If you have then I’m about to share everything you need to know about it.
-If you haven’t, then I’m going to take you on your first journey into a new method of betting.
+If you have, I’m about to share everything you need to know about it.
+If you haven’t, I’m going to take you on your first journey into a new method of betting.

 Like a lot of betting opportunities, dobbing became possible because of Betfair and the ability to act as a punter and bookmaker when you bet.

 The name comes from the phrase Double Or Bust, or DOB for short.

 The main principle of this method is to bet on the price movements of the race in-running instead of an outright winner.

 Let’s break down exactly what a DOB bet is.

 A DOB consists of two bets, a back bet which is placed before a race starts and a lay bet which is placed in-running.
 On occasion it may be possible to get your lay bet matched before the race as well, but most of the time it will be in-play.

 The key is that you always place your lay bet for half the odds you took on the back bet and for double the stake.